 By law, only the insured can access their secured healthcare information in My Account.
-But, if you need someone else to act on your behalf, you can complete and submit a Personal Representative Appointment within the My Account Page at United Healthcare Student Resources or via the UHCSR app.
+But, if you need someone else to act on your behalf, you can complete and submit a Personal Representative Appointment within your My Account page or via the UHCSR app.

 EOB stands for Explanation of Benefits.
 This is a document your insurer will send you to let you know a claim has been processed.

 Yes.
 Students on OPT are allowed to voluntarily enroll in the CU Denver International Student Health Insurance Plan for up to 1 year after their graduation date if they were enrolled in the plan for the semester before OPT status.
 Students wanting to enroll should visit https://requestcoverage.uhcsr.com/ucdenver.